kennylevinsen/minihttp/README.md

 # This is where we will server from.
 root = "/srv/web"

-# This is the host that will be used if the request does not provide a Host
+# This is the host that will be used if the requested one is not found.
 # header.
 defaultHost = "example.com"